FallibleInc/blog/_posts/2016-03-30-payment-gateway-hacked-credit-card-leaked.md

 ---
 layout: post
 title: Used your credit card online in India?
-You are compromised
+It's probably stolen
 published: true
 ---